-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of Heating, Ventilation and Air Conditioning (HVAC) will be introduced to the basics of safety and sanitation, as well as the use and care of hand tools, power tools, electrical, storage cylinders and stationary equipment.
 They are provided with information on entry-level employment opportunities in the HVAC trade.
 The students will demonstrate their skill in basic copper tubing practices like cut, swage, bend, flare and solder.
 Students will be introduced to the safe use of sheet metal tools and will construct basic sheet metal fittings commonly needed to install HVAC duct systems.
 Technology-related reading, writing, vocabulary, mathematics, blueprint reading and science are integrated throughout the curriculum.